-The great thing about only cleaning recurring house cleanings is you will not need to invest in expensive equipment since you will not be cleaning heavy duty jobs.
-Therefore, a residential vacuum and a steam mop is all you will need in the way of equipment.
-For cleaning supplies a good all-purpose cleaner and microfiber towels will go a long way for these types of cleans.
+The great thing about only cleaning recurring house cleaning jobs is you will not need to invest in expensive equipment since you will not be cleaning heavy-duty jobs.
+Therefore, a residential vacuum and a steam mop are all you will need in the way of equipment.
+For cleaning supplies, a good all-purpose cleaner and microfiber towels will go a long way for these types of cleans.

 How much you can make cleaning recurring house cleaning services?

 Each cleaning service will bring in anywhere from You will make less money with each cleaning service. $65 – $200 a cleaning service.
-The less frequent you clean, the more you will charge and the larger the home the more you will charge.
+The less frequently you clean, the more you will charge, and the larger the home the more you will charge.

 To scale this type of business, it is best to develop a cleaning checklist that you will perform at each visit.
 This will make it easier to set your cleaning prices.
 Any services outside of that checklist you would charge more for.
-This way too, you can charge a flat fee based on the size of the home and charge the same rate each cleaning service.
+This way too, you can charge a flat fee based on the size of the home and charge the same rate for each cleaning service.

 How to market for residential house cleaning services

 To market your recurring house cleaning business, you will target homeowners.
 Networking events that are more focused on homeowners and working professionals will be your target.
 Local online marketing will be beneficial.
-Creating a website and linking to local review sites will be great exposure to market to homeowners looking for recurring house cleaning.
+Creating a website and linking to local review sites will be great exposure to the market to homeowners looking for recurring house cleaning.

 You can also target and network with large employers.
 Reaching out to HR departments to create a relationship and possibly offering free cleaning service to the employee of the year.

 Starting a Vacation Rental Cleaning Service

 Vacation rental types of cleaning services are more common in high tourism areas.
 Where I live on the coast of Florida, most of the homes lining the beaches are vacation rentals.
 So, cleaning businesses can focus solely on cleaning vacation rentals.